Haris-sp4rk/SHARKS/README.md

 # SHARKS
-Repository for Hackathon resoures purpose
+Repository for Hackathon resources purpose

+Creating a Blockchain using Python